thomastreynolds/UDP-Repeater-Collection/README.md

 # UDPRepeater
-Receives UDP packets and sends them to multiple destinations
+Python scripts to receive UDP packets and sends them to multiple destinations.